thunderbird2009/software_designs/bookstore_design/bookstore_checkout.md

   * **Example:** The `reserve` call to the `Inventory Service` should accept a unique transaction or order ID.
 The first time it's called, it reserves the stock.
 If the recovering `Order Service` calls it again for the same ID, the `Inventory Service` should simply return the original success response without reserving the stock a second time.

-That is an excellent and critical point.
-You are right to be concerned.
 Executing the entire multi-step saga synchronously while the user waits is a significant performance anti-pattern.
-It would absolutely result in long, unpredictable wait times and a poor user experience, especially if any of the downstream services (Inventory, Payment) are slow to respond.
+It would result in long, unpredictable wait times and a poor user experience, especially if any of the downstream services (Inventory, Payment) are slow to respond.

 To solve this, we will refine the flow to be almost entirely **asynchronous from the user's perspective**.
 The goal is to give the user an immediate response and handle the complex, long-running orchestration in the background.